elghemary/farah/content/posts/the-core-of-simplex-method.md

 date: 2023-04-16T15:04:28.069Z
 featureImage: /uploads/(3.2).png
 ---
 The simplex method is one of the best ways to optimize a real-life problem.
 As a mathematics undergraduate, this is how I first discovered this algorithm.
 However, I was overwhelmed by the sheer amount of the complicated calculations involved.
-First, It didn't make any sense, But everything changed when I started visualizing the calculations in terms of vectors and planes, everything click into place.
+First, It didn't make any sense, but everything click into place when I started visualizing the calculations in terms of vectors and planes.

  In this Article, I want to share my understanding of the simplex method, and show you how to use Linear Algebra to think about it in an intuitive way.
 Whether you're a fellow math student or a math enthusiast looking to deepen your understanding of the Simplex Method.